yecril71pl/cpp-docs.pl-pl/docs/standard-library/moneypunct-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Sekwencja specyficzne dla ustawień regionalnych elementy do użycia jako symbol punktu dziesiętnego.
+Specyficzne dla ustawień regionalnych sekwencja elementów do wykorzystania jako symbol punktu dziesiętnego.

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zwraca [do_decimal_point](#do_decimal_point).
+Funkcja elementu członkowskiego zwraca [do_decimal_point —](#do_decimal_point).

 ### <a name="example"></a>Przykład